jarluck/coachsalaries/README.md

-# coachsalaries
+# Coach Salaries
-Analysis of the predictors of college football coach performance and salaries, based on combining several data sets
+This is an analysis of the predictors of college football coach performance and salaries, based on combining several data sets.